-However, the online marketing domain is ever transforming with new services, technologies, and marketing methods emerging every passing day, with some new ones quickly replacing the older ones to become the new norms in online business!
+However, the online marketing domain is ever-transforming with new services, technologies, and marketing methods emerging every passing day, with some new ones quickly replacing the older ones to become the new norms in online business!
 These changes have affected several groups of businesses in a big way.
 The e-commerce store owners are one amongst them.

 The ability to make quick decisions is the key to surviving and becoming successful in the e-commerce business.
-And the web analytics plays a major role in such decision-making process!
+And web analytics plays a major role in such a decision-making process!
 In this post, I’ve offered some useful insights about web analytics, and how you can leverage it to improve your e-commerce store.
 Here you’ll also find some vital tips and facts for small and large online store owners.

 Web analytics & Your e-commerce Business Bottom Line

 Before I dig any deeper into the nitty-gritty of web analytics for e-commerce sites, I must remind you that, for improving your bottom line in online business, a solid understanding of the basics of web analytics is vital.